amiller/dstack-examples/tutorial/01-attestation-and-reference-values/README.md

 TEE apps need the same pattern.
 The attestation is like the on-chain codehash.
 But without reproducible builds, there's no way to connect it back to auditable source.

+### The Upgradeability Question

+Verifying the current code isn't enough.
+An auditor should also ask: **"Can this code change tomorrow?"**

+When a dstack app uses KMS (most do), there's an **AppAuth contract** on Base that controls which compose hashes are authorized.
+This is the upgrade mechanism:

+- **Who is the owner?** — The address that can authorize new code versions
+- **What's the upgrade history?** — All `addComposeHash()` calls are recorded as events
+- **Is it locked?** — Has `disableUpgrades()` been called?

+Check the AppAuth contract on [Basescan](https://basescan.org) to see the full history of authorized code versions.
+Unlike traditional servers where deployments are invisible, every "upgrade" is permanently recorded on-chain.

+See [05-onchain-authorization](../05-onchain-authorization#viewing-upgrade-history) for how to inspect upgrade history.

 ---

 **Next:** [02-bitrot-and-reproducibility](../02-bitrot-and-reproducibility) shows how developers can provide the evidence auditors need—and protect against bitrot that breaks verification over time.